zenio/festline.github.io/_pages/roadmap.md

  - February 24 - A1
  - March 10 - A2
  - March 17 - uploading solutions to Alice & Medium
+ - Macrh 31 - A3
+ - April 7 - A4
+ - April 21 - DOTA 2 competition
+ - April 22 - publishing tutorials
+ - April 23 - uploading solutions to DOTA 2

 All deadlines are 20:59 UTC.

 # Assignments